 How many days a week do the students attend school?

 Boone Prairie School is a co-school hybrid model with the children attending classes 3 days a week.
+All school work is sent home for Monday and Tuesday by the teachers.
 While the primary instruction is done at the school, there are many opportunities for the family to participate in the education process at home.
-We have identified several areas that can be accomplished at home on Monday and Tuesday.
-Examples include: reading with your child, field trips and narration items across various subjects.
+The parents will have different roles at different stages in their child’s schooling.
+The teachers will provide the materials to be completed during home schooling days and assist with providing narration points across various subjects.

 The school year runs September through the end of May.
 Students attend class Wednesday through Friday.